bu-ist/coding-standards/CONTRIBUTING.md

 ### Unit Tests

 If this repository possesses any unit tests, they are required to pass in order for a pull request to be merged.

 If you are introducing new functions in your pull request, please do your best to include unit tests validating the functionality of newly added functions.

+Unit test suites are a collection of tests and assertions that ensure your code works as expected.
+These are usually automatically run through [Travis CI](https://travis-ci.com), but can also be run locally on any machine.

 ### Creating Pull Requests

 Pull requests should have a meaningful titles and descriptions of the changes being merged in.
 This could mean one sentence, or 4 paragraphs.
 Someone reviewing your pull request should be able to easily understand what was added or changed, why, and how you fixed it.
 Use your best judgement.

 When submitting your pull request to `develop`, add a line to `CHANGELOG.md` explaining your change.
 This should be placed under the "Unreleased" heading.
 There should be at least one changelog entry per pull request.

-Any necessary changes to any `README.md` files should also be made before making a pull request.
-For anything that need more explanation or context, link out to a blog post documenting them in more detail.
+Any necessary changes to `README.md` files should also be made before making a pull request.

+For anything that needs more explanation, or code examples need to be provided, link out to a blog post on [Make ID](http://developer.bu.edu/make-id/) or documentation page on [developer.bu.edu/webteam/](http://developer.bu.edu/webteam/) for more detail.

 If one exists, the pull request should link to the GitHub issue (typing # will bring up an autocomplete dialogue to search through issues).
-Also, consider linking the pull request to a Trello card with the GitHub Power-Up.
+Also, consider linking the pull request to a [Trello card with the GitHub Power-Up](http://blog.trello.com/github-and-trello-integrate-your-commits).

 ### Deleting Branches